ComputingStack/Uniview-OpenStack-Portal/README.md

 Step 3: Prepare mysql or maria database engine or reuse any of those pre-created

-Step 4: create database and user, grant the user to access the database
+Step 4: create database and user, grant the user to access the database from K8s hosts

 Step 5: K8s service is up